opulo-inc/docs/docs/openpnp/ftp/1-board-setup/index.md

     ![Switch to the Job Tab](images/Job-tab.webp)

+1. Click the green "Plus" icon, select `Existing board`, and select the board you added in a previous step.

 2. In the bottom-right pane, you'll see the `Placements` panel.
 Find the three elements with the IDs: `FID1`, `FID2`, and `FID3`.
 You can sort the list by `Part` to find them easily.

     ![Find each of the board fiducial markers](images/Select-board-fiducials.webp)